apache/incubator-ponymail/README.md

 - Find something to fix or help out with
 - Let us know what you want to do, and we'll add you to our contributors list!

+### Development Benchmarking ###
+Pony Mail has been built for and tested with the mail archives of the Apache Software Foundation, which span more than 15 million emails sent across more than 20 years.
+To put things into perspective, importing all this on a modern machine (2xSSD with 64GB RAM) took around 12 hours and resulted in a performance at around 100 archive search requests per second per ES node, depending on mailing list size and available bandwidth.

 ### TODO: ###
 This is a list of what mr. Humbedooh would love to get done: